andreasabel/agda-scope/notes/agdaShadowing.md

 ### Names cannot be defined twice in a module

-However, ambiguity should not be introduced in the absense of any imports, even not for private identifiers.
+However, ambiguity should not be introduced in the absence of any imports, even not for private identifiers.

 > Principle 2.